Corey Davis Player Prop Bets for NFL Week 10 | New York vs. Buffalo 11/14/2021

 Matchup vs. Buffalo

-- Davis has averaged 38.5 receiving yards per game in his two career matchups against the Bills, 11.0 fewer than his over/under for Sunday's game.
+- In his two matchups against the Bills, Davis' 38.5 receiving yards average is 11.0 less than his over/under for Sunday's game (49.5).

 - Davis, in two matchups, did not have a touchdown catch.

-- The Bills have the NFL's best pass defense this season, yielding 189.1 yards per game through the air.
+- This week Davis will face the NFL's best pass defense (189.1 yards allowed per game).

-- The Bills' defense is first in the league, giving up 0.6 passing touchdowns per game.
+- The Bills have given up five passing TDs this year (0.6 per game), ranking them first among NFL defenses.

 Recent Performances